 Six of the largest automakers have warned suppliers to prepare for federal regulations requiring them to disclose whether they use "conflict minerals" in auto parts.

-The joint letter from the heads of purchasing from General Motors Co., Ford Motor Co.Asian Metal Copyright "But to put this burden on the industry to determine where raw materials come from down the supply chain is going to be very difficult.Asian Metal Copyright, Chrysler Group LLC, Toyota Motor Corp.Asian Metal Copyright "We recognize that it may be difficult for your company to identify the company or mine of origin for the minerals that you use," the automakers wrote.Asian Metal Copyright, Honda Motor Co.Asian Metal Copyright "For this reason, we want to make you aware well in advance of the effective date of the requirements and reporting.Asian Metal Copyright and Nissan Motor Co.Asian Metal Copyright The joint letter from the heads of purchasing from General Motors Co.Asian Metal Copyright told suppliers that the rule will require them to disclose the use of minerals from the Democratic Republic of the Congo and neighboring countries.
+The joint letter from the heads of purchasing from General Motors Co., Ford Motor Co.Asian Metal Copyright, Honda Motor Co.Asian Metal Copyright, Chrysler Group LLC, Toyota Motor Corp.Asian Metal Copyright" The automakers told suppliers they want to avoid using the minerals.Asian Metal Copyright, Honda Motor Co.Asian Metal Copyright" Ann Wilson, senior vice president of government affairs of the Motor Equipment Manufacturers Association, said the rule's impact on suppliers will be significant.Asian Metal Copyright and Nissan Motor Co.Asian Metal Copyright" The automakers told suppliers they want to avoid using the minerals.Asian Metal Copyright told suppliers that the rule will require them to disclose the use of minerals from the Democratic Republic of the Congo and neighboring countries.

 The regulation reflects growing concern that minerals — gold, tin, tantalum, tungsten, coltan and niobium — are bankrolling wars in eastern Congo in sub-Saharan Africa.
 Congress maintains the minerals are helping to fund "extreme levels of violence."